Dirty car injectors with carbon deposits that affect engine fuel consumption

 👉 Translated: Injectors get dirty earlier today than they did 10–15 years ago.

-• you will understand why the problem is invisible
+• How to understand if the problem is really the injectors

-• you will see how to intervene without spending too much
+• what to do to solve it without spending too much

 How injectors work (and why they affect fuel consumption)